 About a third of the residents are government employees, with another substantial proportion involved in tourism, fishing, and farming.

 The area around Stanley is worth an excursion.
-It’s a 4-mile walk or taxi ride to Gypsy Cove where there is a Magellanic penguin colony.
+It’s a 4-mile walk or taxi ride to Gypsy Cove where there is a Magellanic penguin colony and the chance to see a lot of Falklands wildlife.
 You can also visit Cape Pembroke, the easternmost point of the Falkland Islands.

 Whether you choose to explore the wider area or just take a relaxed stroll around Port Stanley itself, this is a wonderful place to enjoy your last footfall before you reach the Antarctic.

 Traditional "British" fish and chips, or a sipping a pint in one of the pubs - enjoy this slice of Britain on your way to your wonderful Antarctic expedition.

 Pictures of Arrival at Port Stanley

 Highlights Close to Arrival at Port Stanley

 Bleaker Island (known as Isla Maria in Spanish) has had at least 3 changes of the name since the Falkland Islands were first discovered and colonized.